Dambudzo Marechera: Early life and education

-Publishing success and subsequent years
+Trouble and success in England

 At the University of Oxford, Marechera struck his professors as a very intelligent but rather anarchic student who had no particular interest in adhering to course syllabi, choosing rather to read whatever struck his fancy.
 He also had a reputation for being a quarrelsome young man who did not hesitate to fight his antagonists physically, especially in the pubs around Oxford.
-He began to display erratic behaviour, which may have been a result of excessive drinking or culture shock but which the school psychologist diagnosed as schizophrenia.
+He began to display erratic behaviour, which the school psychologist diagnosed as schizophrenia.
 Marechera threatened to murder certain people and attempted to set the university on fire.
 He was also famous — or notorious — for having no respect for authority derived from notions of racial or class superiority.
 For trying to set the college on fire, Marechera was given two options: either to submit to a psychiatric examination or be sent down; he chose the latter, charging that they were mentally raping him.

 At this point, Marechera's life became troubled, even landing him in Cardiff Prison in 1977 for possession of marijuana, and a decision regarding his deportation.
-He joined the rootless communities around Oxford and other places, sleeping in friends' sitting-rooms and writing various fictional and poetic pieces on park benches and being regularly mugged by thugs and terrorized by the police for vagrancy.
-During this period, he also lived for many months in the squatting community at Tolmers Square in central London, and it is believed that this is where he finished writing his first book.
-It was thus from the combined experiences at the University of Rhodesia, Oxford and vagrancy on the streets of England and Wales that Marechera's most celebrated work, The House of Hunger, emerged.
+He joined the rootless communities around Oxford and other places, sleeping in friends' sitting-rooms and writing various fictional and poetic pieces on park benches and being regularly mugged by thugs and harassed by the police for vagrancy.
+During this period, he also lived for many months in the squatting community at Tolmers Square in central London.

 Publication

-Marechera's first book and magnum opus, The House of Hunger (1978) – a collection of one novella and nine satellite short stories – came immediately after his largely disappointing time at New College, Oxford University.
+Marechera's first book and magnum opus, The House of Hunger (1978) – a collection of one novella and nine satellite short stories – came immediately after his largely disappointing time at New College, Oxford.
 The House of Hunger was taken on by James Currey at Heinemann and published in their African Writers Series.
-The book's long title story describes the narrator's troubled childhood and youth in colonial Rhodesia in a style that is emotionally compelling and verbally pyrotechnic.
-The narrative is characterized by shifts in time and place and a blurring of fantasy and reality.
+The book's long title story describes the narrator's troubled childhood and youth in colonial Rhodesia.